Share On

 • Death

 Seek veterinary care immediately if a goose is bitten by a venomous snake.
 Do NOT try to suck the venom out or place a tourniquet.
 Keep the goose calm while seeking immediate veterinary care.
-Depending on the severity of the bite, treatments may include antivenin, pain medications, fluid therapy, wound treatment, tetanus vaccination, and antibiotics.
+Depending on the severity of the bit, treatments may include antivenin, pain medications, fluid therapy, wound treatment, tetanus vaccination, and antibiotics.
 Check out our Compassionate Wildlife Practices At Your Animal Sanctuary for some tips on how to dissuade snakes from your property.

 Wood Stains And Paints